LoRa Configuration

 Add Devices

-If Auto Add Device is enabled in the application settings, devices will automatically register upon initiating a join request.
+If Auto Add Device is enabled in the application settings, devices are automatically registered upon a successful join request.
 Otherwise, you can add devices manually or using a CSV file.
 Both methods support batch device registration.

 Configure Device Information